ansible/awx/docs/fact_cache.md

 subsequent playbook runs, AWX will _only_ inject cached facts that are _newer_ than `settings.ANSIBLE_FACT_CACHE_TIMEOUT` seconds.

+### Pitfalls
+The AWX setting `ANSIBLE_FACT_CACHE_TIMEOUT` is intended to _replace_ the use of the Ansible core setting of `fact_caching_timeout`, which can be given as an environment variable as `ANSIBLE_CACHE_PLUGIN_TIMEOUT`.
+In AWX, the ultimate source of truth is the database, but in the analog CLI use of Ansible, the ultimate sources of truth are json files laid down by the jsonfile fact cache plugin.
+The Ansible core setting has a default value of 1 day.
+If the Ansible setting is a very small value (set in `ansible.cfg`, for example), then the playbook may still ignore facts from the database.

 ## AWX Fact Logging
 New and changed facts will be logged via AWX's logging facility, specifically to the `system_tracking` namespace or logger.
 The logging payload will include